-WE ARE CURRENTLY ACCEPTING APPLICATIONS FOR SPRING 2017 INTERNSHIPS.
-We will begin accepting applications for summer 2017 internships on March 15.
+WE HAVE FILLED ALL OUR OPENINGS FOR SUMMER 2017 INTERNSHIPS.
+We will begin accepting applications for fall 2017 internships on May 15.

 Interns work a flexible part-time schedule.
 The minimum time commitment is 8 hours/week during the school year and 15/week during the summer; more is welcome.